-Hereafter we share some of the most important elements that play a part in the social expression of our gastronomic culture and simbolice Mexico’s idiosyncrasy around a table.
+Hereafter we share some of the most important elements that play a part in the social expression of our gastronomic culture and symbolize Mexico’s idiosyncrasy around a table.

-Variety of dishes: Mexicans love having a lot of options where to choose from, which is why you’ll always find a huge variety of dishes and garnishes in our menus.
-Even fondas (small restaurants) who offer one single dish for the day, compliment it with nopales, black beans, soup, rice and desserts.
+Variety of dishes: Mexicans love having a lot of options to choose from, which is why you’ll always find a vast variety of dishes and garnishes on our menus.
+Even fondas (small restaurants) that offer one single dish for the day complement it with nopales, black beans, soup, rice, and desserts.

-Aguas frescas (flavored water drinks): Horchata, tamarind, hibiscus or lemon chia seed prepared drinks are the typical ones.
+Aguas Frescas (flavored water drinks): Horchata, tamarind, hibiscus, or lemon chia seed prepared drinks are typical.
 However, there’s always a “today’s special” water prepared with seasonal fruits that will surprise you with its sweetness and refreshing flavor that go perfectly well with any Mexican craving or dish you’re willing to taste.

-Tortillas: Formerly an eating utensil, tortillas are now used to make tacos with whatever stew one has on its plate or just accompany it, which is why you’ll always find a tortillero or tortilla warmer on the table.
+Tortillas: Formerly an eating utensil, tortillas are now used to make tacos with whatever stew one has on their plate, which is why you’ll always find a tortillero or tortilla warmer on the table.

-Lemon, salt, and salsa: Mexicans’ palate is used to the combination of acidity, hotness and salt, hence we usually add these three ingredients to soups, tacos and some other dishes, achieving a mixture that drives us crazy every time.
+Lemon, Salt, and Salsa: Mexicans’ palates are accustomed to a combination of acidity, hotness, and salt.
+Hence we usually add these three ingredients to soups, tacos, and other dishes, achieving a mixture that hits the right note every time.

-Family: Perhaps the most important element of Mexico’s gastronomic ritual.
-Family allows us being noisy at a table, having a good time while eating and gives us the opportunity to share problems, personal achievements, and anecdotes.
+Family: Perhaps the most essential element of Mexico’s gastronomic ritual.
+Family allows us to be noisy at a table, have a good time while eating, and allows us to share problems, personal achievements, and anecdotes.
 Therefore, as mentioned before, a Mexican table is not complete without the presence of family and/or friends.